h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 - The covariance ellipse is tilted along the y = x direction
 - This pattern is seen in naturally related quantities (height-weight, study time-grades)

+The smile curve ⌣ visually resembles the upward trend of positive correlation.

 ##### Step 2: Negative Correlation Visualization
 We create a "sad face" alongside data showing negative correlation, where as one variable increases, the other tends to decrease:
 - Data points form a pattern from top-left to bottom-right
 - The covariance ellipse is tilted along the y = -x direction
 - This pattern is common in trade-off relationships (price-demand, speed-accuracy)

+The frown curve ⌢ visually resembles the downward trend of negative correlation.

 ##### Step 3: Visual Mnemonic
 We establish a visual mnemonic that connects the emotional expressions to the mathematical concept: